Scheduling Your Meetings

 Delegation captains might find the information below helpful when scheduling meetings for FOTH.
 If you have any questions or need assistance, please contact Timothy Huber.

 - DECIDE on which members of Congress to visit.
-You have Tuesday, March 19, from 3:00 p.m. to 5:00 p.m. and Wednesday, March 20, from 9:30 a.m. to 5:00 p.m. to meet with your Senators and Representatives.
-It is possible to hold up to two to three meetings on Tuesday and six to eight meetings on Wednesday.
+You have Wednesday, March 5, from 1:30 p.m. to 5:00 p.m. and Thursday, March 6, from 9:30 a.m. to 5:00 p.m. to meet with your Senators and Representatives.
+It is possible to hold up to three to four meetings on Wednesday and six to eight meetings on Thursday.

 - SCHEDULE a meeting by calling the Member’s congressional office in early January and setting up a meeting time that is convenient for both you and your member of Congress (Phone numbers for congressional offices are available at www.congress.org).
 Follow these steps when making the call:

 BE PERSISTENT Members and their staff are busy people.
 Several calls may be necessary to finalize the meeting.

 - Ask for the appointments or scheduling assistant.

 - Inform the assistant that you are (1) a constituent, (2) you are in Washington for those two days only and (3) you have a number of issues of importance to share with your Senator or Representative.

 - You will most likely be asked to e-mail or fax a letter stating (1) where you are from, (2) the date and time you would like to meet, (3) why you will be on the Hill, (4) what you would like to discuss ,and (5) your contact information.